Rosa Waugh Hobhouse: Early life

-Art School and Teaching in London
+Art school and teaching in London

-In 1897, at the age of fifteen, Hobhouse began an art school training at the Slade School of Fine Art, London.
-Her sister Edna, three years older, had already been studying there for four years, and Hobhouse found herself drawn into her sister’s wide circle of art school friends who included Augustus John, Gwen John, Ambrose McEvoy and Albert Rutherston.
+In 1897, at the age of 15, Rosa Waugh began an art school training at the Slade School of Fine Art, London.
+Her sister Edna, three years older, had already been studying there for four years, and Waugh found herself drawn into her sister’s wide circle of art school friends who included Augustus John, Gwen John, Ambrose McEvoy and Albert Rutherston.
 Edna (later Edna Clarke Hall) frequently drew Rosa, as did Augustus and Gwen John.

 In the autumn of 1903, when her father’s retirement made it necessary for Rosa to earn her own living, she opened a teaching studio for women in a rented two-room apartment in Ealing, London.
 Rosa structured her syllabus in a similar way to that experienced by students at the Slade.
 Initially her students were required to ‘draw from the Antique’ (her father gave her two casts of Antique sculptures for her 21st birthday).

 When her students had developed sufficient skills in drawing the inanimate body they could progress to Life Drawing.
 Drawing was taught by Rosa, and painting by Gwen Salmond, a Slade friend; with Augustus John and Albert Rutherston as visiting tutors.
 Rosa had hoped that her Ealing studio would provide her with a regular income and help build her professional reputation, both as a teacher and practising artist.
 Reality, however, became something other.
 Except for a brief upturn during 1906 and 1907, Rosa struggled to attract sufficient students.
 Letters to her close friend Katie Edith Gliddon are peppered with her worries at earning sufficient to pay the rent on her Ealing studio.

 She was forced to undertake other teaching roles; for example she taught drawing part-time for a local boys' school in Ealing, that is, until the spring of 1908 when the school acquired a sports field and decided that the new sports master could also teach drawing!
 She also worked as a private tutor, tutoring young children in drawing, and also occasionally English and Maths.